-Probability of Occurrence - As discussed with respect to the water drilling scenario above, when proposed institutional controls are maintained, the likelihood of inadvertent commercial drilling for hydrocarbons must be considered highly improbable.
+- Probability of Occurrence As discussed with respect to the water drilling scenario above, when proposed institutional controls are maintained, the likelihood of inadvertent commercial drilling for hydrocarbons must be considered highly improbable.
 Only with prolonged or sustained breaks in institutional controls (i.e., greater than 3-4 weeks) could this scenario progress sufficiently far to pose a radiological threat.
-Assuming that "rank wildcat" exploration is carried out at a rate of about 3 x 10^{-4} drill holes per square kilometer per year (TRA91),3 for the 277-acre fenced area at WIPP, this would imply a probability of 6 x 10^{-2} that a single bore hole would be drilled inadvertently into the repository over a 100-year period.

-Potential Consequence - Potential radiological consequences resulting from exploratory drilling for hydrocarbons are greater than those previously identified in the water drilling scenario because the deeper hydrocarbon boreholes are more likely to intercept the buried waste.
+Assuming that "rank wildcat" exploration is carried out at a rate of about 3 x 10-4 drill holes per square kilometer per year (TRA91),3 for the 277-acre fenced area at WIPP, this would imply a probability of 6 x 10-2 that a single bore hole would be drilled inadvertently into the repository over a 100-year period.
+This probability is based on a sustained breakdown of institutional controls for the entire 100-year period. - Potential Consequence Potential radiological consequences resulting from exploratory drilling for hydrocarbons are greater than those previously identified in the water drilling scenario because the deeper hydrocarbon boreholes are more likely to intercept the buried waste.